-&lt;sup>35The bias in spatial auto-regressive models with small number of observations even when the network is observed is similarly documented by Mizruchi and Neuman (2008), Farber et al. (2009), Smith (2009), Neuman and Mizruchi (2010), and Wang et al. (2014).
+27Like Bramoullé et al. (2009), we exclude isolated nodes because they do not conform to row-sum normalization.
+28The bias in spatial auto-regressive models with a small number of observations even when the network is observed is similarly documented by Smith (2009), Neuman and Mizruchi (2010), Wang et al. (2014), and others.

-Figure A3 visual represents the simulated and actual networks under T = 100 time periods.
-The network size is set to N = 30 in the two stylized networks, N = 70 for the high school network, and N = 65 for the village household network.
-In comparing the simulated and true network, Figure A3 distinguishes between three types of edges: kept edges, added edges and removed edges.
-Kept edges are depicted in blue: these links are estimated as non-zero in at least 5% of the iterations and are also non-zero in the true network.
+Figure A3 shows the simulated and actual networks under T=100 time periods.
+The network size is set to N=30 in the two stylized networks, N=70 for the high school network, and N=65 for the village household network.
+In comparing the simulated and true networks, Figure A3 distinguishes between kept edges, added edges, and removed edges.
+Kept edges are depicted in blue: these links are estimated as non-zero in at least 5% of the iterations, and are also non-zero in the true network.
 Added edges are depicted in green: these links are estimated as non-zero in at least 5% of the iterations but the edge is zero in the true network.
 Removed edges are depicted in red: these links are estimated as zero in at least 5% of the iterations but are non-zero in the true network.
-Figure A3 further distinguishes between strong and weak links: strong links are shown in solid edges ( $W{0,ij} > .3$ ), and weak links are shown as dashed edges.
+Figure A3 further distinguishes between strong and weak links: strong links are shown as solid edges $(W{0,ij} > .3)$, and weak links are shown as dashed edges.

-Panel A of Figure A3 compares the simulated and true Erdos-Renyi network.
+Panel A of Figure A3 compares the simulated and true Erdös-Renyi networks.
 All links are recovered.
 For the political party network, Panel B shows that all strong edges are correctly estimated.
-However, around half the weak edges are recovered (blue dashed edges) with the others being missed (red dashed edges).
+However, around half the weak edges are recovered (blue dashed edges), with the others being missed (red dashed edges).
 As discussed above, this is not surprising given that shrinkage estimators force small non-zero parameters to zero.
-Hence, larger T is needed to achieve similar performance as in the other simulated networks in terms of detecting weak links.
-For the more complex and larger real-world networks, Panel C shows that in the high school network, strong edges are all recovered.
-However, around half the weak edges are missing (red dashed edges) and there are a relatively small number of added edges (green edges): these amount to 87 edges, or approximately 1.9% of the 4,534 zero entries in the true high-school network.
-A similar pattern of results is seen in the village network in Panel D: strong edges are all recovered, and here the majority of weak edges are also recovered.
+Hence, a larger T is needed to achieve similar performance to the other simulated networks in terms of detecting weak links.
+For the more complex and larger real-world networks, Panel C shows that in the high-school network, the strong edges are all recovered.
+However, around half the weak edges are missing (red dashed edges), and there are a relatively small number of added edges (green edges): these amount to 87 edges, or approximately 1.9% of the 4,534 zero entries in the true high-school network.
+A similar pattern of results is seen in the village network in Panel D: the strong edges are all recovered, and here the majority of weak edges are also recovered.